Good Medicine - Medical School II - Cover

 "Does that bother you?"

-“No, because it’s a way of ensuring that there are sufficient medical training programs, and that a hospital, in say, rural Louisiana or, closer to home, Appalachia, can afford to pay their Residents and run a program.
-A big hospital like either Ohio State or the University of Chicago could easily run their own program to their own benefit, but University Hospital here in McKinley would have a tough time, and the hospital in Rutherford probably couldn’t afford to do it.”
+"No, because it's a way of ensuring that there are sufficient medical training programs and that a hospital, in say, rural Louisiana or, closer to home, Appalachia, can afford to pay their Residents and run a program.
+While we're technically in Appalachia, I generally mean West Virginia and Eastern Kentucky.
+A big hospital like either Ohio State or the University of Chicago could easily run its own program to its own benefit, but Moore Memorial Hospital here in McKinley would have a tough time, and the hospital in Rutherford probably couldn't afford to do it."

 "I take it that would have been your first choice growing up?"

-“They don’t have a proper trauma department,” I said.
-“There are no ER Residents there, only Surgery, Internal Medicine, and Pediatrics.
+"They don't have a proper emergency medicine department," I said.
+"There are no ER Residents there, only Surgery, Internal Medicine, and Pediatrics.
 They transfer most cardiac and oncology patients to Cincinnati, Dayton, or Columbus, for example.
-For trauma, they’re rated at Level III, which means they don’t have twenty-four-hour availability of all specialists, and for truly critically injured patients, they’ll often just stabilize them and then send them via helicopter to a Level I center.”
+They're rated as a Level III trauma center, which means they don't have twenty-four-hour availability of all specialists, and for truly critically injured patients, they'll often just stabilize them and then send them via helicopter to a Level I center."

 "Thank God!"
 Father Nicholas exclaimed.
 "Shall we vest?"